 They had propped up Löfven’s minority government since late last year when it failed to enact a budget of its own.

-But many right-wing voters were dissatisfied that their leaders supported a government that is rolling back liberal economic reforms their parties previously enacted.
+Many right-wing voters were dissatisfied that their leaders backed a government that is rolling back liberal economic reforms.

 Neither the ruling left nor the four Alliance parties have a majority.
 The nationalist Sweden Democrats hold the balance of power in parliament but they are shunned by the mainstream parties because of their anti-immigration views.

 The Alliance would have to team up with the Sweden Democrats to force Löfven out of office.
 But if he can’t find a working majority, he is more likely to call an election.

 Polls suggest snap elections — which are rare in Sweden — would do little to change the composition of parliament.

 With Sweden expecting a record number of asylum seekers this year, the nationalists are the only ones adamantly opposed to letting in more immigrants.
 Their popularity has steadily risen as a result.
 One poll in August even had them as the largest party.